-Typically, the maximum daily volume would be calculated at 25 m3/ha/day over the TOA, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG) hearing1.
-However, in this application the landowner specifically requests a lesser amount of 20 m3/ha/day over the TOA for this development.
+The maximum daily volume has been calculated at 25 m3/ha/day over the Total Orchard Area, in accordance with the decision made in the Motutangi-Waiharara Water User Group (MWWUG) decision1.

-The maximum annual volume has been calculated from the canopy area of 20 ha and 40 ha for Property 1 and 2, respectively.
-The maximum annual volume has been calculated on the basis of 400 mm/annum (or 4,000 m3/ha/annum canopy area), which is consistent with the Council Officers' recommendation in the MWWUG Hearing.
-This irrigation requirement is adequate to meet up to a 1 in 10 years drought requirement (3.1.4).
+The maximum annual volume has been calculated from the canopy area, which for this orchard (given the topographic and proposed infrastructure constraints) is 70% of the Total Orchard Area or 31.5 ha2.
+The maximum annual volume has been calculated on the basis of 400 mm/annum, which is consistent with the Council Officers' recommendation in the MWWUG Hearing.
+This irrigation requirement is adequate to meet up to a 1 in 10 year drought requirement (Section Error!
+Reference source not found.).

-2.1.1 Consent Duration, Lapse and Review
+2.2.1 Consent Duration, Lapse and Review

-A consent duration of 30 years is sought subject to a lapse period of 5 years from commencement of consent, and review conditions have been proposed for the purposes laid out in Section 2.2.
+A consent duration of 30 years is sought subject to a lapse period of 5 years from commencement of consent, and review conditions have been proposed for the purposes laid out in Section 2.3.

-2.2 Proposed Consent Conditions
+2.3 Proposed Consent Conditions